fobordo/School_District_Analysis/README.md

   * % Overall Passing: 90.948012

 <p align="center">
- New School Summary DataFrame Filtered on Thomas High School
+ Updated School Summary DataFrame Filtered on Thomas High School

  ![per_school_summary_df_ths_new](/README_Images/per_school_summary_df_ths_new.png)
 </p>

-The New School Summary showed the following metrics for THS:
+The Updated School Summary showed the following metrics for THS:
   * Average Math Score: 83.350937
   * Average Reading Score: 83.896082
   * % Passing Math: 93.185690
   * % Passing Reading: 97.018739
   * % Overall Passing: 90.630324

-As seen in the above results for Original School Summary vs. New School Summary for THS:
+As seen in the above results for Original School Summary vs. Updated School Summary for THS:
  * The Average Math Score decreased by 0.067412.
  * The Average Reading Score increased by 0.047152.
  * The % Passing Math decreased by 0.086481.